howest-mct/2023-2024-projectone-ctai-yayazhang/Docs/Feedforward.md

 Feedback 2:
 > can have another if logic within open the door for 15 sec to have the door more friendly last longer open since the delay quite affect the result

+## Feedforward Conversation MVP03 (Date: 11/06/2024)

+Feedback for MVP02

+Feedback 1:
+  > still has delay of the camera when connect to the rapi, should find a way to improve that

+Feedback 2:
+  > maker part should finish as soon as possible

+Feedback 3:
+  > instructable should add some images in